AdmiralLuckytiger/OsciBoard/Prototype/Vivado/README.md

 ## 🔢 How do we display binary numbers on 7-segment displays?

-XADC outputs binary values that aren't human-readable in their raw form.
+The frequency counter outputs binary values that aren't human-readable in their raw form.
 To make these values suitable for display, we’ll convert them into [Binary-Coded Decimal (BCD)](https://en.wikipedia.org/wiki/Binary-coded_decimal).

 BCD makes it easier to display numbers on standard 7-segment displays, which are designed for decimal digits.